zacyang/zacyang.github.io/_posts/2020-05-23-what-makes-a-good-engineer.markdown

 ## Generalized ability of a good eengineer
 So logically, those traits could be summarized as a process of get raw infomation/data and transform them into results.
+Specifically, in the above traits, they are associated with:
+  - Ability to absorb information to yourself
+  - Ability to apply learning to the project
+  - Ability to project your view on others
+  - Ability to accumulate the information

 You can see also: